josephwilk/strangeloop2014/readme.md

 The path you choose dictates what you need to setup.

-Also no matter what you will need to pick and prepare an instrument: [Vim, Emacs, Lighttable](instruments/readme.md)
+Also no matter what, you will need to pick and prepare an instrument: [Vim, Emacs, Lighttable](instruments/readme.md)

 ##> You reach a fork in the road